Deal or no deal for Lacazette? The pros and cons of Arsenal keeping the French forward | Goal.com

 The Cons: He doesn’t score enough goals

-Lacazette has certainly not been a failure during his time in north London, but it’s fair to say he has not proven as prolific as Arsenal were expecting.
+Lacazette has certainly not been a failure at Arsenal, but it’s fair to say he has not proven as prolific as the Gunners were expecting.

 In his final season in France, he scored 36 times in 44 appearances but he has yet to break the 20-goal mark in any of his four seasons in England so far.